zspencer/www.zeespencer.com/musings/_posts/2013-01-30-the-ruby-&-symbol.markdown

 title: The Ruby & Operator
 tags: [ruby, tapas, blocks,published]
 ---
-& is a powerful ruby unary operator with two main use cases:
+& is a powerful ruby operator, when you use it as a unary operator it has two main use cases:

 The most common is to pass an object as a block to a method, like this: